bmc/avsl/index.md

 ## Introduction

-AVSL is a very simple logging framework, written in [Scala][].
+AVSL is *a very simple logger*, written in [Scala][].
 AVSL implements the [Simple Logging Facade for Java][SLF4J] (SLF4J) API, allowing applications to be written to the [SLF4J][] API.
 (This, of course, includes Java applications.)
 Because it implements SLF4J, AVSL can easily be swapped for another SLF4J-compatible logging framework (or the other way around), without any changes to the calling application.
 Also, because it supports SLF4J, AVSL can be used in conjunction with Scala SLF4J wrappers, such as [Grizzled-SLF4J][].

 "AVSL" stands for "A Very Simple Logger", and AVSL strives for simplicity in several ways.